 Solid brass ornament depicting the front façade of Anderson House, the headquarters of the Society of the Cincinnati and home of the American Revolution Institute.
 The custom-designed ornament, plated with 24-karat gold and suspended from a blue satin ribbon, is sold in a gift box with a brief history of this National Historic Landmark.

 This claret red silk straight necktie with a gray-and-white repeat cannon pattern was made exclusively for the American Revolution Institute of the Society of the Cincinnati by Ben Silver of Charleston, S.C.
 The design was inspired by the ca. 1777 bronze artillery piece on display at Anderson House.
-The tie is available in two lengths: standard (57”) and extra long (61”).
+The tie is available in standard length (57”).

 Continental Army Scarf